Gold ink pooling into the shape of light on a dark ground

 Setting up your collection

-Logging does not have to happen on the collection page itself.
+Logging doesn't have to happen on the collection page itself.
 Every card's page has an owned-copies panel with the same steppers, and the quick view that opens while you browse has them too, including for a card's other printings.
 In practice you log cards wherever you happen to be looking at them, and the collection page keeps a sortable table and an image grid for when you want to work through everything at once.

 Set progress